MeetMe/VorpalBunny/README.md

      * int    $delivery_mode: for message: 1 non-persist message, 2 persist message
      * bool   $mandatory:     set the mandatory bit
      * bool   $immediate:     set the immediate bit
-     * bool   $recursion:     flag called when trying to recreate a new session
+     * bool   $recursive:     counter for the number of times the publish function has called itself

 License
 -------